pmaxhogan/bomb-game/proto.md

 	1. Down
 	2. Left
 	3. Right
- - The message will always start with one or more players, followed by zero or more bullets.
+ - The message will always start with one or more players, followed by zero or more bombs.